mieubrisse/personal-writing/building-your-exobrain/post.md

 ![](./images/norman-island.png)

-_Norman island?
+_Norman Island?
 Never heard of it, sir._

 The "Anything else ChatGPT should know about you?" field is where you'll give personalized context on your life.